salomonalb/interactive-comment-section/README.md

 In order to highlight usernames in comments, the Text component splits the comment text and maps through each word, returning a JSX element if a word matches a regular expression beginning with @.

 To preserve the state of the application, I implemented the useEffect hook to save the state to localStorage every time it changes.

+The Design of the project is based on challenche present in (FrontendMentor)[https://www.frontendmentor.io]